How to make Easy 5-minute Miso Soup

 Ingredients:

-For variety and nutrition, add:
+For variation, add:

 • Enoki Mushrooms (different texture than shitake)